The Chair Company: Casting

 Robinson plays the lead role of Ron Trosper.
 After the show's official trailer was released, some commentators compared the character to Craig Waterman, whom Robinson had played in the film Friendship.
 Robinson acknowledged the similarity, but said Ron could be less off-putting to those averse to cringe comedy: "I actually don't think Ron is as tough of a hang as Craig Waterman is.
 I think Ron is a prideful man, and like a lot of characters that Zach and I have worked on, doesn't like to be embarrassed ...
 This time, maybe he found something he can actually do."
 On July 22, 2024, Variety reported that The Chair Company had added main cast members Lake Bell, Sophia Lillis, Will Price, and Joseph Tudisco, along with recurring guest star Lou Diamond Phillips.

 Robinson and Kanin specifically sought out Jim Downey, the longest tenured writer in Saturday Night Live history, for the supporting role of Douglas.
 Robinson previously worked with Downey on SNL, where Downey wrote the first sketch that featured Robinson.
-Later, Downey watched I Think You Should Leave with Tim Robinson at his son's suggestion, and Downey thought was "just genius."
+Later, Downey watched I Think You Should Leave with Tim Robinson at his son's suggestion, and Downey thought it was "just genius."
 Robinson and Kanin emailed Downey to offer him the role of Douglas, which he immediately accepted, without realizing it was a recurring part beyond the pilot episode.
 Downey filmed his scenes for the pilot shortly after having completed his acting role in the Paul Thomas Anderson film One Battle After Another (2025).

 Beyond the main cast, many supporting roles were filled by relatively unknown actors, an intentional choice to add an element of realism to the series.
 DeYoung said of this, "There's an excitement when you don't have the baggage of somebody that you know."
 The supporting cast members who portrayed the Fisher Robay office staff created a group chat after filming the pilot, staying in touch from July 2024 into the following year while awaiting word on the show's renewal and their potential return.
 Pangborn said when production resumed, "it was like coming back to college and seeing your friends again."

 The Chair Company features several former collaborators from Robinson's and Kanin's I Think You Should Leave with Tim Robinson, including Alberto Isaac.